ffund/ml-notebooks/notebooks/9-fine-tune-rock-paper-scissors.md

 ::: {.cell .markdown }
-The "rock paper scissors" dataset is available directly from the Tensorflow package.
-In the cells that follow, we'll get the data, plot a few examples, and also do some preprocessing.
+The "rock paper scissors" dataset is available directly from the `tensorflow_datasets` package.
+In the cells that follow, we'll get the data, plot a few examples, and also prepare a preprocessing function (which we won't apply yet).
 :::

 ::: {.cell .code }